ccprog/pathfit/README.md

   is supported. **CSS syntax (i. e. with units and relying on a `transform-origin`) will fail.**

 Sets the path for later use with `.scale_to()` or `.transform()`.
 An optional pretransformation can be applied to the path data.
-This might be espescially useful if the path data were provided from a SVG where the path userspace coordinates were not identical to the root viewBox viewport.
+This might be especially useful if the path data were provided from a SVG where the path userspace coordinates were not identical to the root viewBox viewport.

 Collect all `transform` attributes in descending tree order down to and including the